brianchase/client-openvpn/README.md

 the script reports that, too.

-The options `restart`, `start`, and `stop` attempt to perform their respective actions.
+The options `restart`, `start`, and `stop` attempt to perform their respective actions on the client.
 Adding `now` does so without asking for confirmation.

 ## Portability